cseid2001/ssh-honeypot-project/README.md

 This project provided valuable hands-on experience in both deploying a honeypot and integrating it with a SIEM solution.
 By setting up Cowrie and Wazuh, I was able to capture real-world attack data, gain insights into common attacker behaviors, and strengthen my skills in log analysis, threat detection, and system hardening.

-Going forward, I plan to expand on this lab by incorporating other types of honeypots, refining alerting rules, and experimenting with threat intelligence integration to build a more complete view of attacker tactics, techniques, and procedures (TTPs).
-Overall, this lab has not only enhanced my technical skills but also emphasized the critical role of proactive monitoring and deception in modern cybersecurity.
+Going forward, I plan to expand on this lab by incorporating other types of honeypots (Dinoaea really caught my eye), refining alerting rules, and experimenting with threat intelligence integration to build a more complete view of attacker tactics, techniques, and procedures (TTPs).

+Overall, this lab has not only enhanced my technical skills but also emphasized the critical role of proactive monitoring in modern cybersecurity.